-Take some match sticks and try to make simple closed figures.
+Take some match sticks and try to make simple figures.
+Identify closed figures in them.

 What is the least no. of sticks needed to form a closed figure?
 Obviously three.
-Can you explain why two match sticks can not make a closed figure.
+Can you explain why two match sticks can not make a closed figure?